cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - December 21, 2019
 ### Version 2.0.0.0 - June 28, 2025
-### Version 2.2.0.0 - August 29, 2025
+### Version 2.2.1.0 - September 03, 2025
-- Added new command parameters (e.g., qhc, qpc)
-- Enabled additional command parameters on the waveform screen (e.g., la, qf)
+- Fixed a bug where an error occurred when closing the waveform screen
-- Fixed a bug where the “qqt” parameter was not functioning correctly
+- Fixed a bug where the selection state was not updated on the waveform screen
-- Fixed several minor bugs
+- Added new command aliases (duplicate, delete, rename)

-For detailed update informaon, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.
+For detailed update information, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.